micro-manager/micro-manager.github.io/_pages/DeviceAdapterTutorial.md

 ## Core Callbacks

-[Certain functionality](https://micro-manager.org/apidoc/MMDevice/latest/class_m_m_1_1_core.html) requires devices to interact their parent application, the Micro-Manager core.
+[Certain functionality](https://micro-manager.org/apidoc/MMDevice/latest/class_m_m_1_1_core.html) requires devices to interact with the Micro-Manager Core.
 For example, camera devices must send the data they capture to the core.
 Device adapters can obtain a pointer to the Core via the `GetCoreCallback()` method